-Christenings/ baptisms are held in all five churches, mostly in the afternoon but also in the Sunday morning service to suit the need of the families.
-The team is delighted to talk to you about being baptised or having your child / children baptised.
-Just use the contact form on the front page or leave a message on the office phone and someone will get right back to you!
+Christenings/baptisms are held in all five of our churches, mostly in the afternoon but also in the Sunday morning service to suit the need of the families.
+The team is delighted to talk to you about being baptised or having your child/children baptised.
+Just use the contact form on the home page or email Revd Caspar Bush on email@example.com we’ll be pleased to help!

 BAPTISM IN THE REDRUTH TEAM MINISTRY

 St Stephen Treleigh; St Andrew Redruth; St Euny; Christchurch Lanner; St Andrew Pencoys.

 Baptism is the rite of entry into the Christian church family.
 Usually in the Church of England we baptise children before they are old enough to be able to speak for themselves, so parents and Godparents make promises on their behalf.
 Because of the nature of these promises, under Church Law Godparents should themselves have been baptised, and parents too, naturally.
 If you particularly want someone to be included in the service who is not baptised, they can be a ‘supportive friend’ who appears at the front of church alongside other Godparents, and would not be treated any differently from Godparents in the service, except that we would not enter their names in our church baptism register.
 Or parents and potential Godparents may wish to be baptised themselves, which would be great!
 But for an adult to be baptised there is some preparation involved, and there is an understanding that such candidates would go on to be confirmed by the Bishop in due course, so we would need at least three months’ notice of this please.